pikesley/HbA1c/README.md

 (expects Ruby 2.1.0)

-You need a Dropbox API key and secret from [here](https://www.dropbox.com/developers/apps), then the [dropbox-api](https://github.com/futuresimple/dropbox-api) gem comes with a splendid Rake task
+For the Dropbox bit, you need a Dropbox API key and secret from [here](https://www.dropbox.com/developers/apps), then the [dropbox-api](https://github.com/futuresimple/dropbox-api) gem comes with a splendid Rake task

     rake dropbox:authorize

 to do the Oauth manoeuvres and get the token and secret for you.
 Put these in _.env_ (see _.env.example_) and you should be good to go.

+Actually running the app requires some more docs which I'm not going to write now.

 ## Next steps